responsible-gold/pro-wallet-integration-decumentation/use_cases/transactions/Readme.md

 > When a `batch` is created is in `PENDING` status

-After the sync part of the process if completed: the batch is created and returned to the `SDK Client`, the `Transaction API` will create asynchronously each transaction on the blockchain.
+After the synchronous part of the process if completed: the batch is created and returned to the `SDK Client`, the `Transaction API` will create asynchronously each transaction on the blockchain.

 > At this moment the balance from the `account` will be reserved, but, the `funds`won't be transfer __until the `batch` is approved__.